DIBBS-project/central_authentication_service/README.md

 ## How to integrate the Central Authentication Service with a new DIBBs project?

-Add the [CentralAuthenticationMiddleware](https://github.com/DIBBS-project/common-dibbs/blob/master/common_dibbs/auth/auth.py) from the [common_dibbs](https://github.com/DIBBS-project/common-dibbs) project, as in the following example:
+Add the [CentralAuthenticationMiddleware](https://github.com/DIBBS-project/common-dibbs/blob/master/common_dibbs/auth/auth.py) from the [common_dibbs](https://github.com/DIBBS-project/common-dibbs) project to the *settings.py* file, as in the following example:

 ```
 MIDDLEWARE_CLASSES = [